ibm-cloud-docs/codeengine/getting-started.md

 You created and ran your job from the console.
 Go to the [Tutorial: Running jobs](/docs/codeengine?topic=codeengine-deploy-job-tutorial) to try out more options for jobs.

-## Building your source code
+## Building your first container image from source code
 {: #build-image}

-Create and run your first {{site.data.keyword.codeengineshort}} build and then deploy the container image in an application. by using the [`ibmcom/testjob`](https://hub.docker.com/r/ibmcom/testjob){: external}  image in Docker Hub.
-This job prints `"Hello World"`.
+Create and run your first {{site.data.keyword.codeengineshort}} build and then deploy the container image in an application.
 {: shortdesc}

 **Before you being**